Too many organisations have become stuck in the “delight” fly trap.

 It bears repeating – customer satisfaction and loyalty are a function of organisations meeting the expectations they set.

 The “delight” fly trap.

 I gave a talk this past week for the City of Monash Women’s Business Network.
 The topic was “seven things you can do to build your brand”.
-I the seven things are also worth sharing here, but they will be no surprise to any of you who read my blog regularly:
+The seven things are also worth sharing here.

-If you do those seven things, you will keep your promises with a strong brand as a result.
+If you do those seven things, you will keep your promises, and have a strong brand as a result.